CDC-DNPAO/CDCAnthro/README.md

 mod_waz, mod_haz, mod_bmiz: modified z-scores

 bmip and bmiz: These are based on the LMS method for children without obesity and the 'extended' method for children with obesity.
-See Wei et al. (Wei et al., 2020) for the 'extended' method, which is based on modeling high BMIs as a half-normal distribution.
+See Wei et al. (2020) for the 'extended' method, which is based on modeling high BMIs as a half-normal distribution.
 Note that extended BMIz is obtained by taking the inverse CDF of a normal distribution (qnorm(n)).
 If 'n' is very close to 1, such as 1 - 1e-17, the result will be 'Inf'.
 The function converts these values to a z-score of 8.21.

 bmip95: BMI expressed as a percentage of 95th percentile, 120 percent is the lower threshold for severe obesity